kulics/koral/README.md

     1. Compile to CIL or LLVM.
     1. Increase the standard library.
 ## Compare
-Compare with C#, Kotlin, Swift.
+Compare with C#, Go, Kotlin, Swift.
 Read detail from [Here](./Compare.md).